rpollack/baseball-team-similarity/README.md

 - Shutouts by pitchers
 - Errors committed by fielders

-The result of each scoring is a number relative to 100, where 100 is the average team's performance for that year.
+The result of each scoring is a number relative to 100, where 100 is the average team's performance *for that year*.
 Starting with a score of 1000 between each team, the algorithm subtracts 1 point for each point of difference between two teams.
 The number remaining is the similarity score between the two teams.

+For example, if the 2008 Red Sox were 5% above average at something relative to 2008 and the 1963 Yankees were 10% above average at that same stat relative to 1963, the algorithm would compute abs(5-10) or 5 points to subtract from 1000 when it compared these two teams.

 The output of the scoring is a number of .csv files in the /results/ directory for each team-season.
 The script 'top10.py', also available in this repo, will go through each CSV file and pull out the top 10 scores.